Three key challenges for employers in 2023

 Neuroinclusion as part of the solution

-With one in five people being neurodivergent (having ADHD, ASD or autism, dyslexia, giftedness, high sensitivity (HSP), or other conditions), focusing on neuroinclusion is a significant factor in facing these HR challenges.
+With one in five people being neurodivergent (having ADHD, ASD or autism, dyslexia, giftedness, high sensitivity (HSP), or other conditions), focusing on neuroinclusion (or “neuro-inclusivity”) is a significant factor in facing these challenges.

-Bjièn helps your company with awareness, understanding and acceptance of neurodiversity, as well as implementing neuroinclusive approaches and strategies.
+Bjièn helps your company with awareness, understanding and acceptance of neurodiversity in the workplace, as well as implementing neuroinclusive approaches and strategies.